invoke-ai/InvokeAI/docs/installation/INSTALL_AUTOMATED.md

    appropriate installer package for your platform.
-We recommend [Version 3.10.9](https://www.python.org/downloads/release/python-3109/), which has been extensively tested with InvokeAI.
+We recommend [Version 3.10.9](https://www.python.org/downloads/release/python-3109/), which has been extensively tested with InvokeAI. _Please be sure to click the checkbox to add Python to your PATH._

    - See [Installing Python in Ubuntu](#installing-python-in-ubuntu) for some platform-specific tips.